mdda/mdda.github.io/_posts/AI/2016-08-22-consciousness-and-the-social-machine.md

 title: Consciousness and the Social Machine
 tagline: Thoughts
 date: 2016-08-27
-tags: [AGI,PaperTakeaway]
+tags: [AGI, PaperTakeaway, Conciousness,Attention Schema, Awareness, Chatbots]
 published: false
 ---
 {% include JB/setup %}

-### TL;DR

-One known unknown in the pursuit of Artificial General Intelligence is how consciousness might be incorporated in a machine's design.
-Graziano and Kastner's Attention Schema theory (2011) describes a mechanism of human consciousness that potentially allows the 'hard problem of consciousness' to be approached with an engineering mindset.
+One known unknown in the pursuit of Artificial General Intelligence is how consciousness might be incorporated in a machine's design.  <a href="https://aeon.co/essays/can-we-make-consciousness-into-an-engineering-problem" target="_blank">Graziano and Kastner's Attention Schema theory</a> describes a mechanism of human consciousness that potentially allows the 'hard problem of consciousness' to be approached with an engineering mindset.

 This short post summarizes the Attention Schema theory, puts it in an up-to-date machine learning context, and discusses some practical issues of conscious machines.

-*  Keywords: consciousness, attention schema, awareness, chatbots
+Among the conclusions it draws is the idea that conciousness itself may be only a stepping stone along the AGI path, rather than the final destination.

-##  Introduction
+###  Introduction

 The essence of Attention Schema theory is that "awareness is a description of attention" (for much more background to the theory, and comparisons to a number of other theories of consciousness,